 (b) The SPV has also received demand notices dated 9 October 2017 to pay a sum of Rs.760.07 million including penalty as of that date towards the differential property tax based on the total survey report for certain blocks for the period 2008-09 to 2017-18.
 An appeal had been filed before the Joint Commissioner, BBMP, Bytarayanapura, Bangalore ("Joint Commissioner") objecting the total survey report and property tax assessment notice arising therefrom.
 New demand notices dated 17 January 2019 were issued to pay a sum of Rs.860.39 million (including penalty) towards the differential property tax for the period 2008-09 to 2017-18 and interest upto the date of payment as per the demand notices.
 The SPV submitted a letter to the Joint Commissioner dated 29 March 2019 referring to the appeals preferred by the SPV and had paid a sum of Rs.286.80 million towards property tax demanded under protest.
 An order was passed by the Joint Commissioner dismissing the appeal preferred by the SPV.
 Against the order passed by the Joint Commissioner, MPPL has, based on external legal opinion, filed a writ petition before the Hon'ble High Court of Karnataka on 3 August 2020 on various grounds, inter alia, that the rates BBMP has relied on to calculate property tax in the said demand notices dated 9 October 2017 has been already challenged in a writ appeal filed by the SPV and pending before Hon'ble High Court of Karnataka as mentioned in note iv(a) above.
-Additionally new notices dated 24 July 2019 were issued to pay a sum of Rs.78.56 million (including penalty) towards the differential property tax for the year 2018-19 and the SPV has paid Rs.26.18 million towards property tax demanded under protest.
-Accordingly, a net contingent liability of Rs.652.15 million (31 March 2020: Rs.573.59 million) has been disclosed in these financial statements.
+Additionally new notices dated 24 July 2019 and 18 March 2021 were issued to pay a sum of Rs.78.56 million (including penalty) and Rs.
+27.25 million (including penalty) towards the differential property tax for the year 2018-19 and 2019-20 respectively and the SPV has paid Rs.35.26 million (including Rs.
+9.08 million paid subsequent to the year ended 31 March 2021) towards property tax demanded under protest.
+Accordingly, a net contingent liability of Rs.679.40 million (31 March 2020: Rs.573.59 million) has been disclosed in these financial statements.

 v) Others: tax matters pertaining to equity accounted investee company a) GLSP has received a Tribunal order for AY 2007-08 to 2013-14 upholding the taxability of interest income basis information in the Annual Information Return (for AY 2007-08 only), upholding the disallowance on interest paid towards loans allegedly used for onward lending to certain parties and remanding the issue of disallowance on interest paid towards such loans.
 There are currently no tax dues outstanding for each of the years under consideration as past year tax losses have been adjusted against the aforesaid disallowances.
 The total disallowance amount under dispute for all years put together is Rs.907.40 million.
-GLSP has filed an appeal before the Honble High Court of Karnataka on these matters.
+GLSP has filed an appeal before the Hon'ble High Court of Karnataka on these matters.
 GLSP has obtained external legal opinion on this matter and accordingly disclosed the same as a contingent liability.
 Pursuant to the dispute resolution scheme of settling the pending litigations under the Direct Tax Vivad-Se-Vishwas Act, 2020, the SPV has filed the application for settling this litigation and the final settlement from the Designated Authority of Income Tax is awaited.